 Membership is open to everyone interested in the study of Genealogy and Family History who share the aims and objectives of the society.

 Membership subscriptions are paid annually.
-The membership year runs from January to December.
-The Society sends out renewals for payment with the Autumn Journal.
+The membership year runs from January to December for members who joined before 2019.From 2019, subscription renewals are due on the anniversary of the last day of the month of joining, The Society sends out reminders for renewal in the Autumn Journal and by email

 You may join at anytime and will receive the full complement of quarterly Journals dependent upon the time of year.